TokTok/spec/spec.md

 `ping_id`s is that we want to make sure that the timeout is at least 20 seconds and cannot be 0.

-If one of the two ping ids is equal to the public key used to encrypt the announce packet (the pk the peer is announcing himself as), the sendback data public key and the sendback data are stored in the datastructure used to store announced peers.
+If one of the two ping ids is equal to the ping id in the announce request, the sendback data public key and the sendback data are stored in the datastructure used to store announced peers.
 If the implementation has a limit to how many announced entries it can store, it should only store the entries closest (determined by the DHT distance function) to its DHT public key.
 If the entry is already there, the information will simply be updated with the new one and the timeout will be reset for that entry.

 Toxcore has a timeout of 300 seconds for announce entries after which they are removed which is long enough to make sure the entries don't expire prematurely